 Where to Go From NYC: Rockaway Beach

-The boardwalk comes alive during summer months as surfers, young creative types, and old-school New Yorkers frolic on one of America's largest urban beaches.
-This south shore enclave is in the midst of a renaissance after a few decades of economic decline (thanks to the urban planning scheme of Robert Moses).
+The beach comes alive during summer months as surfers, young creative types, and old-school New Yorkers frolic on one of America's largest urban beaches.
+This south shore enclave is in the midst of a renaissance after a few decades of economic decline and the destruction caused by Hurricane Sandy.
 The Victorian resort town — once loved for its amusement park, Olympic-size pool, and ocean-front hotels — began catering to the local surfing scene a few years ago.
-One thing thing lead to the next, and now the neighborhood has a beer garden, DJ dance parties, and a new spin on traditional boardwalk concessions (think Venezuelan arepas, Mexican street food, and artisanal ice cream).
+One thing lead to the next, and now the neighborhood has a design motel, DJ dance parties, and a new spin on traditional beach concessions (think Venezuelan arepas, Mexican street food, and artisanal ice pops).
 It's safe to say that Rockaway is — what else? — riding the wave.

 WHERE TO EAT